Modification Date: 2016-09-11 11:28:55

 The recipe is GA6-C. These are from the same firing (slower cooling is needed to develop the rutile effect).

 GA6-C (left) and GA6-E (right) at cone 6 oxidation.
-The E version adds 4% spodumene onto the 4% rutile in the C (the base is 80% Ravenscrag Slip and 20% frit 3134).
-This glaze requires slower cooling.
+The E version adds 4% spodumene onto the 4% rutile in the C (the base is 80% Alberta Slip and 20% frit 3134).
+The spodumene eliminate the overly whitish areas that can appear.
+This glaze requires the "Slow Cool (Reactive Glazes)" firing schedule.
 It looks the best on dark bodies.

 Left: 4% rutile in the Alberta Slip:frit 80:20 base.
 This glaze has been reliable for years.
 But suddenly it began firing like the center mug!
 Three 5 gallon buckets of glaze (of differing ages) all changed at once.
 We tried every combination of thickness, firing schedule, clay body, ventilation, glazing method on dozens of separate pieces with no success to get the blue back.
 Even mixed a new batch, still no color.
 Finally the 'crow bar' method worked, 0.25% added cobalt oxide (right mug).
 It is identical ... amazing.
 It is not the same mechanism to get the color and it is not exactly the same, but worked while we figured out the real issue: the firing schedule (the secret turned out to be cooling, soaking, then slow cooling to 1400F).